mikecann/mikeysee-helpers/README.md

-# ExtensionServices
+# Mikeysee Helpers
-A generic collection of helpers and services for use in chrome extensions
+A generic collection of helpers in typescript for my own projects